 The knowledge of how they originated and evolved is key to understanding how conditions supporting life arose in the Solar System, and possibly elsewhere.
 As long as Earth-like planets orbiting other stars remain inaccessible to astronomers, the Solar System is the only laboratory where scientists can test models applicable to other planetary systems.

 Exploring Mercury is therefore fundamental to answering important astrophysical and philosophical questions such as 'Are Earth-like planets common in the Galaxy?'

 A European mission to Mercury was first proposed in May 1993.
 Although an assessment showed it to be too costly for a medium-size mission, ESA made a Mercury orbiter one of its three new cornerstone missions when the Horizon 2000 science programme was extended in 1994.
 Gaia competed with BepiColombo for the fifth cornerstone mission.
 In October 2000, ESA approved a package of missions for 2008–2013 and both BepiColombo and Gaia were approved.

 In February 2007, the mission was approved as part of the Cosmic Vision programme.
 Following an unavoidable increase in the mission’s mass during 2008, the launch vehicle was changed from Soyuz-Fregat to Ariane 5.
 Final approval for the redesigned mission was given by ESA’s Science Programme Committee in November 2009.

 BepiColombo represents the first time ESA and JAXA have joined forces for the implementation of a major space science mission.

-BepiColombo is a joint mission between ESA and the Japanese Aerospace Exploration Agency (JAXA), executed under ESA leadership.
+BepiColombo is a joint mission between ESA and the Japan Aerospace Exploration Agency (JAXA), executed under ESA leadership.